Statement by Victoria Tauli Corpuz, Special Rapporteur on the rights of indigenous people. 69th session of the General

 2. South of 2nd cataract is the proposed location for Dal Dam at the southern tip of Lake Nubia (Reservoir of the High Dam).

-3. Location of Kajbar Dam on the third cataract.
+3. Location of the project of Kajbar Dam is on the third cataract.
 The Sudan National Corporation for Antiquities and Museums (NCAM) and the International Society for Nubian Studies convened a joint meeting on May 15, 2012 to discuss NCAM's appeal to help salvage Nubian antiquities south of the locations of Kajbar dam and el-Sheraik dam (number 5).
 The Sudan government gave three years from now to complete the mission before building the two dams.

 4. Merowe Dam was built in a record of 2 years and thousands of Manasir tribe was relocated in the desert far from the Nile.
 The Dam is for generation of electricity only like all other dams on the Nubian land.